 If you are thinking about setting up a petition you might be wondering which website you should use.
 Here are a few reasons why 38 Degrees is the best place to go…

-🧡 Our values drive us.
+- Our values of fairness, sustainability, and respect drive us.
 Unlike for-profit petition websites (like change.org and others), 38 Degrees is a not-for-profit organisation.
-It means we’re driven solely by a passion to make positive change, rather than thinking about the bottom line.
+It means we’re driven by a passion to make positive change, rather than thinking about the bottom line.

-🧡 We don’t wait for a petition to get to 100,000 signatures to make an impact.
+- We don’t wait for a petition to get to 100,000 signatures to make an impact.
 Many MPs have taken forward our petitions and campaigns to get debated in the House of Commons, and won.
-The government says that they will only accept petitions from the parliament website, but that isn’t true.
-And right now over 88% of petitions set up on the parliament website have been formally rejected, and 0% have been debated.
+The Government says that it will only accept petitions from the Parliament website, but that isn’t true.
+And right now over 88% of petitions set up on the Parliament website have been formally rejected, and 0% have been debated.
 (Source: https://petition.parliament.uk/petitions, on 19th June 2020)

 Here is what 38 Degrees can offer to campaigns:*

 *We’re a small team, which means we can’t do things like email MPs and post on our social media for every single petition, but we do look at all of the petitions that are set up on the 38 Degrees website, and think carefully about how we might be able to help.

 But I thought only petitions set up on the Parliament website were listened to?

 Wrong.
 Although the official Parliament petition website promises responses and debates once your petition has hit a certain number of signatures, it’s not as simple as that: